panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 ![Cannot import JSON error](./images/error.png)

-That's expected because Node.js expects JavaScript code inside any imported module.
+Node.js expects JavaScript code by default when using the `import` statement.
+But thanks to JSON module proposal, you can indicate the type of data you want to import: JSON.

 Before fixing the application, let's see in a few sentences what JSON module proposal is.